tadashi-aikawa/obsidian-another-quick-switcher/README.md

 ![Demo](https://raw.githubusercontent.com/tadashi-aikawa/obsidian-another-quick-switcher/master/demo/header-in-file.gif)

 - Show all headers even after filtering to retain file structures in the brain
-- Jump to the first hit suggestion automatically and move next/previous by `Tab/Shift+Tab`
+- Jump to the first hit suggestion automatically and move next/previous by `Tab/Shift+Tab` as default

 ### Move file to another folder